IstvanMunkacsi/todo_list/readme.md

 -------------------------------------------------------------------------------------------------

 ## Bonus Task 2:
 * App crashed because in release version, code is being obfuscated.
-The problem is that minification affectes also classes used as argType via 'navigation.safeargs' (in navigation graph).
+The problem is that minification affects also classes used as argType via 'navigation.safeargs' (in navigation graph).
 There was one such class in the project: Todo.
 Additional source and other solutions: https://developer.android.com/guide/navigation/navigation-pass-data#proguard_considerations

 * TodoList was empty because TodoListResponse and TodoResponse were obfuscated too.
-Fixed mentioned issues by adding rule to proguard-rules.pro to keep classes in 'data' fodler for each module and moved mentioned classes there.
+Fixed mentioned issues by adding rule to proguard-rules.pro to keep classes in 'data' folder for each module and moved mentioned classes there.
-Also classes could be just anotated with @Keep (Since for example MetaReponse is not used), but then it is easy to forget to add mentioned @Keep annotation for newly created data objects.
+Also classes could be just annotated with @Keep (Since for example MetaResponse is not used), but then it is easy to forget to add mentioned @Keep annotation for newly created data objects.

 -------------------------------------------------------------------------------------------------